 AI-powered kiosks

 Another time-saving tool is AI-powered kiosks that let customers place their order on a digital screen.
 This efficient order and checkout process is fantastic for multi-location restaurants that have high footfall.
-The use of these kiosks reduces queue length, and the amount of time a customer has to wait to place an order.

 The role of AI in customer service

+A chatbot acts as a virtual assistant, and interacts with website visitors like a real human, responding with text or voice answers to questions.
+And for the restaurant industry, AI powered chatbots can be used to answer 90% of hotel hospitality queries, according to the PMS powerhouse, MEWS.
 As well as answering customer queries, examples of how your restaurant can use a chatbot includes letting customers make reservations, check in on the progress of takeaway orders, or suggest menu items they might like to eat.

 Another benefit of integrating your restaurant’s website with a chatbot is that you can offer customer service 24/7, without asking employees to work overtime.
-As well as improving life for your employees, this always-on customer service approach reduces the amount of time a customer is left waiting, improving the overall experience for them, too.
+As well as improving work-life balance for your employees, this always-on customer service approach reduces the amount of time a customer is left waiting, improving the overall experience for them, too.

 Artificial intelligence: is it key to the future of the restaurant industry?